Invoice Template, Free Download 2026

 How do you write a professional invoice?

-To write a professional invoice, start with a clean, branded layout that includes your business name, logo, and contact information at the top.
+To write a professional invoice template, start with a clean, branded layout that includes your business name, logo, and contact information at the top.
 Assign a unique invoice number and include the date and payment due date.
 List the client's billing information.
 Itemize each product or service with descriptions, quantities, and prices.
 Calculate and display the subtotal, taxes, and total.
 State your payment terms, accepted methods, and late payment policy.
-Review for accuracy and send promptly after delivering the goods or completing the service.
+Review your simple invoice for accuracy and send promptly after delivering the goods or completing the service.

 What is an invoice number?